-- 9.14 Stoke Lacy Parish includes a range of house types and sizes from traditional rural cottages and farmhouses to more modern developments such as Newlands and the Orchards (yet to be developed) - 9.15 At the Parish NDP meeting on 5th February 2020, concerns were expressed that "although local people had been able to buy houses on the new development at Newlands, there were no affordable rental properties for local families". - 9.16 The 2011 Census recorded 167 dwellings in the parish.
+- 9.18 Stoke Lacy Parish includes a range of house types and sizes from traditional rural cottages and farmhouses to more modern developments such as Newlands and the Orchards (yet to be developed) - 9.19 At the Parish NDP meeting on 5th February 2020, concerns were expressed that 'although local people had been able to buy houses on the new development at Newlands, there were no affordable rental properties for local families'. - 9.20 The 2011 Census recorded 167 dwellings in the parish.
 Of these 113 or 67.7% were detached whole houses or bungalows and 42 (25.1%) were semi-detached whole houses or bungalows, showing that the parish has a relatively high proportion of larger housing.
-In terms of tenure, of the 151 households, 116 (76.8%) owned their properties, none were in shared ownership (part owned and part rented), 22 (14.6%) were in social rented accommodation and 12 (7.9%) were in private rented housing. - 9.17 The Herefordshire Local Housing Market Assessment 2012 Update, November 20136 identifies a number of housing market areas and Stoke Lacy falls within the Bromyard HMA.
+In terms of tenure, of the 151 households, 116 (76.8%) owned their properties, none were in shared ownership (part owned and part rented), 22 (14.6%) were in social rented accommodation and 12 (7.9%) were in private rented housing. - 9.21 The Herefordshire Local Housing Market Assessment 2012 Update, November 201313 identifies a number of housing market areas and Stoke Lacy falls within the Bromyard HMA.
 Detail is provided in Section 11.
 Paragraph 11.20 sets out that 'It is estimated that 57% of all households in this HMA cannot afford market housing without subsidy compared to 56% across Herefordshire.
-The proportion of newly-forming households, who are typically younger, unable to buy or rent without support is however considerably higher at 69% of households aged under 45.

-9.18 Figure 1 (Tables 94 and 95) give the estimated size and type of dwellings required.
+The proportion of newly-forming households, who are typically younger, unable to buy or rent without support is however considerably higher at 69% of households aged under 45.' - 9.22 Appendix 6 includes Tables 94 and 95 from the report which give the estimated size and type of dwellings required in the Bromyard HMA. - 9.23 The study also notes that 'within the Bromyard (and Kington) HMAs in particular there is a stronger requirement for delivery of intermediate affordable housing.
+The housing needs analysis indicates that around 40% of additional provision should be intermediate housing with about 24% requiring social rent and 36% affordable rent.' - 9.24 In terms of the ageing population, the study sets out that 'projecting forward we see that the older person population is expected to increase significantly with 27% more people aged 55 and over expected to be living in the HMA in 2031 when compared with 2011.
+The population aged 85 and over is expected to more than double whilst the population aged under 55 is expected to see a small decrease in population (the population aged 55 to 64 is also expected to drop noticeably).'